Ready to take the next step? Start your online enrolment or contact us today to begin your application!

 |CHC50113 Diploma of Early Childhood Education and Care||28||2088||$56||$28|

-The total Co-Contribution fees for CHC50113 Diploma of Early Childhood Education and Care needs to be paid upfront, these fees are Non Refundable
+The total Co-Contribution fees need to be paid upfront, these fees are Non Refundable.

 Students who meet any of the following requirements below at the time of their enrolment are entitled to the concessional co-contribution